 We use only humane, positive training methods.
 The puppy is never forced or physically manipulated.
 You wait for it to offer the desired behavior.
-When the desired behavior is shown, it is immediately marked with either a click from a clicker or a YES, and then the dog is given a treat to positively reinforce it.
+When the desired behavior is shown, it is immediately marked with by sight, sound, or touch, and then the dog is given a treat to positively reinforce it.
 The puppy is never punished.
 Undesirable behavior is ignored or redirected to extinguish it.
 Positive, humane training creates dogs that trust humans and don’t feel the need to be aggressive to protect themselves; necessary components of a Service Dog’s personality.

 The puppy is crate trained, and taught not to go on the furniture.
 If the recipient wants the dog on his furniture, that’s his choice.
 The dog will not arrive at the recipient’s home, expecting to go on the furniture in case the recipient doesn’t want that.
 No worries, the dog will quickly learn this if it’s OK with recipient!

 You’ll be expected to feed our puppies the recommended food, Nature’s Select High Protein Dog Food.
 Most of our Service Dogs will be large dogs – over 45 lbs, and large dogs grow a LOT their first year.
 Excellent food is critical to their skeletal, muscular development, and we carefully chose to partner with Nature’s Select.
 They use local ingredients, and in 27 years have never had a food recall.

 You’ll be expected to attend hour long weekly classes led by our Head Trainer.
 The classes will be held weekly at least the first 7-8 months of the puppy’s life.
 After that, the classes will go to every other week, or as needed.
 The classes will teach you how to teach the puppy Basic Obedience skills that would qualify the puppy to be a Canine Good Citizen per American Kennel Club standards.